department-of-veterans-affairs/vets.gov-content-style-guide/site-navigation.md

 - Don’t link ending punctuation.
 You don’t want the period to be underlined.
 If a string of words at the end of a sentence is linked, use punctuation (usually a period) as grammar would dictate, but don’t link it.

+- **Don't** code hyperlinks so they open in a new window: To keep the experience consistent across the entire Vets.gov website, we code all hyperlinks to behave in the same way.

 ### External Linking

 Vets.gov uses an icon to alert Veterans, without being overly burdensome, that a link will take them to an external site.
 We don’t use a pop-up or a modal warning.
 This standard practice does not apply to external links in the vets.gov footer, where no icon accompanies the links to Twitter, Facebook, and other external pages.